Pavel-Durov/blog/src/db-data-migration-using-k8s-jobs-and-helm/README.md

 up our opportunities in that critical 3%.”
 (Donald E. Knuth).

 So we evaluated multiple alternatives.
-If you care only about the K8S and HELM stuff, skip the Alternatives section.
+If you care only about the K8S and Helm stuff, skip the Alternatives section.
 It's ok.

 # Alternatives

-## Alternative 1 - multiple local machines
+## Alternative 1 - Multiple local machines

 It might seem like the simplest solution.
 But it comes with its complexity.
 If something goes wrong, it will be challenging to understand the cause.
 Having the application distributed to individual machines means that we don't have aggregated place to look at the logs, execution stats etc. Additionally, we might run into local setup issues, slow networking, ISP issues etc. It will also be quite expensive, as we would pay a significant amount of money for the AWS VPC in/out data.